Kinematic Lie Algebras From Twistor Spaces: Color--kinematics duality algebraically

-where \begin{itemize}\itemsep-2pt \item[$\Gamma_{n,L}$] denotes the set of cubic Feynman graphs with $n$ (labeled) external lines and $L$ loops; \item[$d_\gamma$]$=\prod_{e\in E(\gamma)}f(p_e)$ denotes the product of quadratic polynomials $f(p_e)$ of the momenta $p_e$ of each internal edge $e\in E(\gamma)$ that each vanish when their momentum is put on shell (usually $f(p_e)=p_e^2$); \item[$\sfc_\gamma$] denotes the color numerators, built from the metric and structure constants of the color or gauge Lie algebra $\frg$, as prescribed by the structure of $\gamma$; \item[$\sfn_\gamma$] denotes the kinematic numerators built from momenta and polarization tensors; \end{itemize} such that $\sfc_\gamma$ and $\sfn_\gamma$ obey the same antisymmetry under the interchange of edges in $\gamma$ and

-Consider now a field theory whose tree ($L=0$) amplitudes~\eqref{eq:YM_amplitudes_parameterization} arise from the Feynman diagram expansion of a Batalin--Vilkovisky (BV) action.
-The BV-field space forms a graded vector space $\frL=\bigoplus_{i\in\IZ}\frL_i$, where the elements of $\frL_i$ carry ghost number $1-i$.
-The action's quadratic terms are captured by the kinematic operator, a degree-$1$ linear map $\mu_1\colon\frL\rightarrow \frL$.
-Its image pairs with a degree-$(-3)$ bilinear map to an $\IR$-valued contribution to the action.
-All interactions are cubic, yielding degree-$0$ graded-antisymmetric bilinear maps $\mu_2\colon\frL\times \frL\rightarrow \frL$.
-Gauge invariance then implies that $(\frL,\mu_1,\mu_2)$ forms a differential graded Lie algebra (dgLa)~\cite{Jurco:2018sby,Jurco:2019bvp,Borsten:2021hua}.
+Consider a field theory whose tree amplitudes~\eqref{eq:YM_amplitudes_parameterization} arise from the Feynman diagram expansion of a BV action.
+The corresponding vector space of fields $\frL$ is graded by the ghost number and so, we may write $\frL=\bigoplus_{p\in\IZ}\frL_p$, where the elements of $\frL_p$ carry ghost number $1-p$.
+The free part of the action is captured by a kinematic operator, which is a linear map $\sfd$ on $\frL$ with $\sfd^2=0$ that decreases ghost number by $1$ (mapping antifields to fields and fields to zero).
+All interaction terms are cubic which are captured by a product on $\frL$ that conserves ghost number.
+Gauge invariance implies that this $\frL$ forms a dg Lie algebra~\cite{Jurco:2018sby,Jurco:2019bvp,Borsten:2021hua}, which generalizes our previous $\Omega^p\otimes \frg$.

-The Feynman expansion~\eqref{eq:YM_amplitudes_parameterization} implies a propagator $P$ exists that inverts $\mu_1$ on propagating (off-shell) fields:
+The Feynman expansion~\eqref{eq:YM_amplitudes_parameterization} implies that a propagator $\sfh$ exists that inverts $\sfd$ on propagating (off-shell) fields.
+Thus, the identity operator on fields decomposes as